Reading Time: 6 minutes

 Sawtoothed Grain Beetle (Oryzaephilus surinamensis): Identification, Risks & Effective Control

-This beetle is named for the “saw-like” teeth on each side of its thorax, making it easy to identify under magnification.
-Unlike some pantry pests that prefer specific foods, sawtoothed grain beetles are opportunists, thriving in almost any processed grain product.
+This beetle take each name for the “saw-like” teeth on each side of its thorax, making it easy to identify it under magnification.
+Unlike other pantry pests that prefer ;only one or some specific foods, sawtoothed grain beetles feed on almost any processed grain product.

-This guide explains how to identify sawtoothed grain beetles, understand their biology, recognize signs of infestation, and apply both home-based and professional control methods.
+In homes, it spoils pantry goods.
+In big warehouses or factories, it causes major financial losses.
+This guide explains how to identify the sawtoothed grain beetles and understand their biology.
+How we recognize the signs of this infestation, and how to apply both home-based and professional control methods.

 Adults: